Help Your Child Deal with Annoying Teammates

 Here’s the bottom line: those annoying teammates will either wear your child down, and possibly even keep him from doing his best, or they can grow your child’s character and strengthen him into a more determined and mature player.

-Help your child see that he has a choice, and that choice will determine what kind of a player he becomes.
+Help your child see that he/she has a choice, and that choice will determine what kind of a player he/she becomes.